This post may contain affiliate links. Please read my disclosure for more info.

 Smallest coffee grinder: 1Zpresso Q2 manual coffee grinder

 - ☕SAVE SPACE - Goodbye bulky machine!
-The Q grinder only takes up little space(4.6x13.8 cm), under 400g wright, small than a can of soft drink!
+The Q grinder only takes up little space, under 500g weight, small than a can of soft drink!
 Making it comfortable to grip and easy to grind.
 Just at the right size for you to pack in your bag, even fits perfectly in the plunger of your AeroPress.